System of government

 Ms Catherine Harris AO PSM, based in Sydney, is the Honorary Consul for Bhutan in Australia.
-A second Honorary Consul for Queensland, Ms Leonore Guthrie Willie, was appointed in 2010.
 The Australia-Bhutan Friendship Association (ABFA) was launched on 3 March 2003 in Thimphu and continues to promote information exchanges and people-to-people links between the two countries.
 Bhutanese community associations have been established in Sydney, Canberra, Perth and Melbourne.

 Australia and Bhutan held inaugural senior officials talks in January 2012 in Bhutan.
-Subsequent talks were held in Australia (July 2013) and Thimphu (October 2014).
+Subsequent talks were held in Australia (July 2013 and April 2016) and Thimphu (October 2014).
 These talks enable Australia and Bhutan to exchange views on political and economic developments in their countries and the Asian region, and look for opportunities to further develop the bilateral relationship between the two countries.

 There are regular political exchanges between Australia and Bhutan.
-In 2014, Australia welcomed delegations from the Parliament of Bhutan in August as well as Bhutan’s Queen Mother in October.
-In October 2015, Australia’s Ambassador for Women and Girls, Natasha Stott Despoja visited Bhutan in October 2015.
+In 2014, Australia welcomed delegations from the Parliament of Bhutan in August as well as Bhutan's Queen Mother in October.
+Australia's Ambassador for Women and Girls, Natasha Stott Despoja visited Bhutan in October 2015.

 Bilateral Trade and Economic Relationship